-- The vehicle shall be positioned in the test chamber as described in Section 4.2. - Radiated sensitivity shall be measured instead of conducted sensitivity. - Only the 10 MHz BW configuration shall be tested (or the smallest bandwidth supported in case 10 MHz is not supported in the targeted deployment region). - The radiated sensitivity shall be measured only at selected θ and φ -angle combinations. - · Reference sensitivity values shall be ignored.
+- The vehicle shall be positioned in the test chamber as described in Section 4.2. - Radiated sensitivity shall be measured instead of conducted sensitivity. - Only the 10 MHz BW configuration shall be tested. - The radiated sensitivity shall be measured only at selected θ- and φ-angle combinations. - Reference sensitivity values shall be ignored.